Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 • Before the act is done, or the decision is made, regard must be had to whether the purpose for which it is needed can be as effectively achieved in a way that is less restrictive of the person’s rights and freedom of action.

-• Being odd, deviant, old or of unusual appearance does not mean that the a person is without capacity.
+• Being odd, deviant, old, or of unusual appearance does not mean that the person is without capacity.

 Defining a lack of capacity

-“…a person lacks capacity in relation to a matter if at the material times he is unable to make a decision for himself in relation to this matter because of an impairment of, or a disturbance in the functioning of, the mind or brain.” [s2(1) MCA 2005].
+“…a person lacks capacity in relation to a matter if, at the material times, he is unable to decide for himself concerning this matter because of an impairment of, or a disturbance in the functioning of, the mind or brain.” [s2(1) MCA 2005].

 It is important to remember that self-intoxication does not amount to a lack of capacity and should not delay Court proceedings.